Effective Fox Control in London

 While they usually leave cats and dogs alone, foxes may be tempted by smaller pets such as rabbits, guinea pigs, and chickens if they are not adequately protected.
 If the animals are kept outside, the easiest way to ensure their safety is to line the bottom of their cage or hutch with chicken wire that the foxes cannot penetrate.

 Foxes do carry some diseases (including toxoplasmosis in their faeces) and worms, though they don’t carry rabies or suffer from distemper, despite commonly held beliefs – Britain has been free of rabies for many years.
 They are known to suffer from Weil’s disease and Mange (which is a skin disease caused by parasitic mites) that can transfer to pets.

-Should foxes be a problem in your area, it is essential that careful regard is taken to all relevant laws and health and safety legislation, etc. Poisons are not a legal or acceptable solution for this pest and can be very dangerous if misused.
+Should foxes be a problem in your area, careful regard must be taken to all relevant laws and health and safety legislation, etc. Poisons are not a legal or acceptable solution for this pest and can be very dangerous if misused.

-While foxes are not a protected species as such, there are regulations surrounding the humane removal of these animals.
-At Dyno-Pest, our professional technicians are fully-trained and aware of the relevant laws regarding the elimination of pest foxes.
+While foxes are not a protected species as such, regulations are surrounding the humane removal of these animals.
+At Dyno-Pest, our professional technicians are fully trained and aware of the relevant laws regarding the elimination of pest foxes.

 For help with fox control for your London home contact us today.